 Relieving your symptoms helps you feel better and can help you complete your hormone therapy.
 Hormone therapy is most effective when it is completed (learn more).

 Some common short-term side effects of tamoxifen include:

-Learn about possible late effects of tamoxifen.
+Learn more about tamoxifen including the possible late effects of tamoxifen.